Information for Students with Disabilities

 The pursuit of excellence, seeking to teach or learn to the best of one’s ability, stands as a goal of Jesuit education.
 To promote this goal, the CTLE provides programs, services, and professional expertise that facilitates excellence in teaching and learning.
 Students with disabilities who desire to achieve excellence in learning will find professional staff at the CTLE eager to assist them.

 You must take the initiative!
 This site is a valuable resource, however, it is not a substitution for a personal meeting with a CTLE staff member.

 The Center for Teaching and Learning Excellence (CTLE) is the designated office that provides services to students with disabilities who are enrolled at the University of Scranton.
 The CTLE reviews and maintains disability- related documents.
-An ADA committee certifies eligibility for services and determines academic accommodations, auxiliary aids, and/or services as mandated under Title II of the Americas with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
+An ADA committee certifies eligibility for services and determines academic accommodations, auxiliary aids, and/or services as mandated under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americas with Disabilities Act (ADA) of 1990.

 The information on this site has been compiled for students with disabilities to provide access to the student services and resources needed for academic success at the University of Scranton.
-The staff of the CTLE considers this site a valuable resource; however, we do not intend it as a substitution for a personal meeting with a staff member.
+This site is a valuable resource; however, we do not intend it as a substitution for a personal meeting with a staff member.

 Requesting Accommodationsplus or minus